-Patient-reported outcomes are fundamental to understanding whether health care services and procedures make a difference to patients' health status and quality of life.
-PROMs provide insight on the effectiveness of care from the patient's perspective.
+Patient-reported outcomes are important to understanding whether health care services and procedures make a difference to patients’ health status and quality of life.
+PROMs provide insight on the effectiveness of care from the patient’s perspective.

 Who uses PROMs?

-- Patients and clinicians to inform clinical care, improve patient-provider communication and patient-involvement in decision-making
+Patients and clinicians — to inform clinical care, and to improve patient–provider communication and patient involvement in decision-making

 Health system decision-makers — to inform health services programming, planning and policies, as well as for performance measurement and quality improvement initiatives

-- Researchers and policy-makers for comparative and cost-effectiveness analysis, as well as other research questions
+Researchers and policy-makers — to conduct comparative and cost-effectiveness analyses, as well as to answer other research questions

 The PROMs Background Document provides additional information on PROMs.

 A common approach to collecting and reporting PROMs data provides more comparable data — regionally, nationally and internationally — with which to drive health system enhancements.
 In response to stakeholder interest, CIHI has been working with a broad range of stakeholders to provide leadership to advance standardized approaches to PROMs in Canada.

-With preliminary consultations in the areas of generic tools and renal care, CIHI continues to work with stakeholders to advance a common approach to collecting and reporting on PROMs across Canada and explore other priority areas for PROMs standards activities.
+CIHI has held preliminary consultations in the areas of generic tools and renal care, and continues to work with stakeholders to advance a common approach to collecting and reporting on PROMs across Canada and to exploring other priority areas for PROMs standards.

 The PROMs Information Sheet provides additional information on CIHI’s PROMs program.